-If your total PA-taxable interest income is \$2,500 or less, you must report your income on Line 2 of the PA-40, but you do not have to complete and submit a schedule.
-If your PA-taxable interest income is more than \$2,500, you must complete PA Schedule A, with the name, and PA-taxable interest of the payer from each Form 1099 or other statement.
+If your total PA-taxable interest income (taxpayer, spouse and/or joint) is \$2,500 or less, you must report your income on Line 2 of the PA-40, but you do not have to complete and submit a schedule.
+If your total PA-taxable interest income (taxpayer, spouse and/or joint) is more than \$2,500, you must complete PA Schedule A, with the name and PA-taxable interest of the payer from each Form 1099 or other statement.
+A taxpayer and spouse must complete separate schedules to report their income or if any amounts are reported on Lines 3 through 7.
+However, if all the income is earned on a joint basis, one schedule may be completed.
+Complete the oval to indicate whether the income included on the schedule is from the taxpayer, spouse or joint.
+When reporting the interest income from jointly owned accounts not reported on a joint Schedule A, the taxpayer and spouse must show their share of the interest income on their separate Schedule A.